 Target’s Tappable Tiles Make Mobile UX Design More Approachable

 The mobile version of Target’s eCommerce site scores major points for their one-page Metro theme with hints that more savings are just a scroll away.
 Instead of a boring product carousel, images and brief text are aligned in colorful, eye-catching tiles that can be tapped for instant access to relevant product pages.

-Nike carries thousands of athletic products.
+Nike carries thousands of athletic products online.
 In a single image, they’ve summed up that their products are inclusive and diverse, support physical fitness, and exude a confident, sexy vibe.
-This message, framed within a responsive web design, is the sum result of using their products in your life.
+This message, framed within responsive web design, is the sum result of using their products in your life.

-And, they aren’t waiting for you to order a product — they’re converting site visitors into Nike+ App downloads – ensuring an ongoing connection with their target consumer.
+And, they aren’t waiting for you to order a product — they’re converting site visitors into Nike+ App downloads, ensuring an ongoing connection with their target consumers.

 Nike Positions App to Strengthen Mobile Engagement

-Every ecommerce platform is unique – they reflect the vision and values of the brand they represent.
-Every ecommerce website needs to get a few things right in order to win customers.
+Every eCommerce platform is unique and can be used to convey the vision and values of the brands they represent.
+In order to take advantage of the features and benefits of the platform, each eCommerce website needs to get a few things right before they can win over customers.
 This includes presenting products in a proven list format.
-Here’s my round-up of tips you need to consider when designing or redesigning your ecommerce site.
+Here’s my round-up of tips to consider when designing or redesigning your eCommerce site.

 - Resist the urge to list everything on your homepage.
 Keep the page uncluttered by removing anything that isn’t immensely helpful.